MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 1. Rerun the program for the **images/building.jpg** and **images/person.jpg** files, downloading the generated people.jpg file after each run.

-> **Note**: In the preceding tasks, you used a single method to analyze the image, and then incrementally added code to parse and display the results.
-The SDK also provides individual methods for suggesting captions, identifying tags, detecting objects, and so on - meaning that you can use the most appropriate method to return only the information you need, reducing the size of the data payload that needs to be returned.
-See the [Python SDK documentation](https://learn.microsoft.com/python/api/azure-cognitiveservices-vision-computervision/azure.cognitiveservices.vision.computervision) or [.NET SDK documentation](https://learn.microsoft.com/dotnet/api/overview/azure/cognitiveservices/computervision?view=azure-dotnet) for more details.

 ## Clean up resources

 If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.
 Here's how: